The Hard Line By Mark Greaney

 Meet BTB Reviewer Steve Thomas

 Go-To Author: Extremely difficult to pin this to just one but Don Bentley has to be it for me.
 His Matt Drake series is superb and the work he has done with the Vince Flynn Mitch and Tom Clancy Jack Ryan Jr series found me unable to put them down (I bought the audiobooks books as to enjoy them a second time).
-As much as I love Don’s work, it was hard to pick him over other favorites like Brad Taylor, Jack Carr, Mark Greaney, Mark Cameron, Ben Coes, Barry Eisler, Simon Gervais, Andrews & Wilson, Gregg Hurwitz and Brad Thor.
-I pre-order all of their books.
+As much as I love Don’s work, it was hard to pick him over other favorites like Brad Thor, Brad Taylor, Jack Carr, Mark Greaney, Mark Cameron, Ben Coes, Barry Eisler, Simon Gervais, Andrews & Wilson, Gregg Hurwitz and Ward Larsen.
+I pre-order all of their books!

 Author People Should Discover: Ward Larsen.
-His David Slaton series is just superb, and he is easily one of my favorite authors.
+His David Slaton series is just superb and his latest collaboration with Brad Thor, Cold Zero, is my most anticipated book of 2026!
 If you haven't read Ward's books, you are just missing out!!

 Favorite Local/Indie Bookstore: The Book Dragon Shop.
 Fantastic service and selection.
 My go to when I need to find an autographed selection.